| Read Time: 4 minutes

 If you follow the procedure correctly, you have many chances to get justice against harassment.
 An experienced attorney for workplace bullying can preserve your rights at every level of the process.

-Filing a Workplace Bullying Lawsuit
+How To File A Workplace Bullying Lawsuit

 Once you have been through the administrative complaint and appeals process, you can file a bullying-at-work lawsuit.
 There are a number of different times when you can file a lawsuit, depending on the situation.